Here’s what I have been working on recently: Madura Workflow.

 Obviously I wouldn’t raise the issue unless I had good news.
 Madura Bundle allows us to package all of that stuff into a separate bundle file that is hot-swappable without having to restart the server(s).
 Existing process instances remember what bundle they started with and they keep using that.
 Newly launched processes use the latest bundle.
 Easy.
 So, for example, if that cut-off point mentioned above needed to change you could just regenerate the bundle with a new value.

-If you’ve read this far you might want to take a look at www.madurasoftware.com.
+If you’ve read this far you might want to take a look at the rest of madura.
 All this stuff is open source and, except for commercial implementations of the rules engine, entirely free.

 There’s a UI which is fairly complete based on Vaadin, but the underlying workflow library is agnostic to the UI technology, so if you prefer something else go for it.
 I already said the messaging platform, Spring Integration, can be switched for something else and actually even Madura Rules could be replaced because it is implemented as a plugin to Madura Objects and you could replace it with another plugin.